triggermesh/docs/docs/get-started/quickstart.md

   }
 ```

-## Route events from the Broker to the Sockeye event viewer
+## Route events from the Broker to the TriggerMesh Console

 **:material-numeric-1-box: Create a target**

 Now let's send those events somewhere.

-We're going to run a local service called Sockeye that is used to view events in the browser.
+We're going to run a local service called TriggerMesh Console that is used to view events in the browser.
 Create a Target that points to this service and runs the necessary container with the following command:

 ```
 tmctl create target \
-	--name sockeye \
+	--name console \
-	--from-image docker.io/n3wscott/sockeye:v0.7.0 \
+	--from-image gcr.io/triggermesh/triggermesh-console:v0.0.1 \
 	--source foo-httppollersource
 ```